minttoothpick/jeremyrobertjones.com/src/blog/proportional-equal-height-image-row-css-11ty-nunjucks.md

 <aside style="background-color: rgba(0,0,0,0.1); padding: .9em; margin-inline: -.9em; border-radius: 3px;">

 **Whoops:** My original version of this code did not include the `div.fluid-row__item` elements around each image.
-This worked in Firefox, but Webkit seems to let `img { width: 100%; }` override the `flex` value.
+This worked in Firefox, but Chromium seems to let `img { width: 100%; }` override the `flex` value.
 Wrapping each image in a container and setting `flex` there takes care of this.

 </aside>